 Learning resource data

 Learning resource data can be invaluable in providing us with insights to how are learners are tracking.
-For example, e can identify which of our learning resources students are getting stuck on or not accessing, by tracking interactions with learning activities (even something as a page click can tell us something).
+For example, we can identify which of our learning resources students are getting stuck on or not accessing, by tracking interactions with learning activities (even something as simple as a page click can tell us something).
 Where a student has to complete a scored activity, which ideally should be scattered throughout the digital course materials, we then have the data we need to determine how the learner is progressing at a point in time and where required provide just in time support (eg. automatically notify a teacher if a learner scores less than 60% in a particular activity).
 This just-in-time support isn’t possible without data, but with it, we have the potential to improve the learner’s chance of successfully completing the course.

 Demographic information, while not learning data per se, when linked with other learning data can provide us with a number of useful insights.
 Location data for example, when combined with data on when and how often our learners are accessing digital course materials, suddenly provides us with a number of potential insights: